tederer/ssoa-pt-grp7/README.md

 ## known deployment problems

-In the past sometimes run into the problem that Azure cancels the deployment with the statement "Network is not ready for container group 'products-service'.
+Sporadically Azure cancels the deployment with the statement "Network is not ready for container group 'products-service'.
 Please try again.".
 In such a sitation repeating the deployment solves the problem.
+You don't have to remove any resources in Azure.

 The deployment will fail, when somebody else already deployed it to Azure.
 The reson for this is the name of the Azure AppConfiguration Service, which has to be unique in Azure and you need to change it in *azureDeployment/appConfiguration.bicep* if the deployment fails.